jfobrycki/one-mapper/README.md

 5. Click the Add Points button.

 6. When you click on the map, you'll notice that a point is created.
-If you click the point again, you can now enter data.
+If you click the point again, you will see a popup.
+This popup is currently under development and is not functional.
+You are not able to enter data into these popup windows.

 ![](images/AddPopup.jpeg)

-******** These next steps are currently under development *********

-7. This next piece of One Mapper functionality is still in development.
-You will be able to try in a value and click Save, and the value will be saved.

-8. You can add as many points as you would like to the map.
+7. You can add as many points as you would like to the map.

 ![](images/AddManyPoints.jpeg)